Fates-List-Archive/apidocs/docs/api-v3.md

 A reviewable entity is currently only a bot or a server.
 Profile reviews are a possibility in the future.

-A bot has a ReviewType of 0 while a server has a ReviewType of 1.
+A bot has a TargetType of 0 while a server has a TargetType of 1.
 This is the ``target_type``

 ``target_type`` is not currently checked but it is a good idea to set it anyways.
-You must set this a ReviewType anyways so you might as well set it correctly.
+You must set this a TargetType anyways so you might as well set it correctly.

 **API v2 analogue:** None